 - Audit and Risk Committee;

 - Nomination Committee;

-- Remuneration & People Committee; and
+- Remuneration, People & Culture Committee; and

-- R&D and Innovation Committee
+- Innovation and Development Committee.

-A separate charter exists for each Board committee and is available on the Company's website.
+A separate charter exists for each Board committee and is available on the Company's website (www.nanosonics.com.au).

 Board performance evaluation

 The Board will review the size, composition and performance of the Board regularly in order to confirm that its processes and procedures remain adequate to ensure that it is carrying out its functions as effectively as possible.
 The Nomination Committee will also evaluate the performance of the Board and report the findings of those performance evaluations to the Board as appropriate.